 With RST, pin the front to back at the sides, under arms and all around pockets.
 Sew.
 Finish the raw edges.
 Press.
 Just a couple of snips under the arm at the seam allowance will prevent it bunching up.

-Fold over 1cm then make a nice big 3 or 4cm hem at the sleeve edge.
+Fold over 1cm then make a nice big 3 or 4cm hem at the sleeve edge, alternatively if you would like the addition of a frill, follow the instructions shown below and omit the sleeve hem.

 Sew approx. 3mm in from the inner fold.